-Russia is China’s top oil supplier for third straight month
+Russia becomes China’s top oil supplier – media

 For more stories on economy & finance visit RT's business section